Bloc/jottly-checkpoints/21-Managing-your-code.md

 $ cd projects/Jottly
 ```

-Follow the instructions in Github to initialize your repo:
+Follow the instructions in GitHub to initialize your repo:

 ```bash(Terminal)
 $ git init